killian1024/dirconf/README.md

 ### dirconf ###

-dirconf is a simple C++ program whose propose is apply directories configuration files mainly editing the GNOME Virtual file system directories metatada.
-Currently only implemented for nemo.
-For more information use `./dirconf --help` command.
+dirconf apply directories configuration files editing the GNOME Virtual file system directories metatada.
+JSON files are used to specify the configuration in the directories.
+Currently is only implemented for nemo.
+For more information about how write the configuration files and use the program use `dirconf --help` command.

 ### Build ###